Social choice theory

-Social choice theory is a branch of welfare economics that extends the theory of rational choice to collective decision-making.
+Social choice theory is a branch of welfare economics that seeks to extend the theory of rational choice to collective decision-making.
 Social choice studies the behavior of different mathematical procedures (social welfare functions) used to combine individual preferences into a coherent whole.
-It contrasts with political science in that it is a normative field that studies how a society can make good decisions, whereas political science is a descriptive field that observes how societies actually do make decisions.
+It contrasts with political science in that social choice theory is a normative field that studies how a society can make good decisions, whereas political science is a descriptive field that observes how societies actually do make decisions.
 While social choice began as a branch of economics and decision theory, it has since received substantial contributions from mathematics, philosophy, political science, and game theory.

 Real-world examples of social choice rules include constitutions and parliamentary procedures for voting on laws, as well as electoral systems; as such, the field is occasionally called voting theory.
 It is closely related to mechanism design, which uses game theory to model social choice with imperfect information and self-interested citizens.

 Social choice differs from decision theory in that the latter is concerned with how individuals, rather than societies, can make rational decisions.